 It’s hard to believe that antibiotics have been around for less than a century.
 In that time, they have transformed medicine, making all sorts of more complex treatments like chemotherapy possible.
 But we’ve been careless with this precious resource, more or less ignoring the threat that bugs will get the better of medicines, even as we’ve seen antimicrobial resistance spread.

 Our report on medicine quality and antimicrobial resistance found that sloppily made medicines churned out by low-cost producers for markets where oversight is low probably contribute far more to antimicrobial resistance world-wide than out-and-out fakes, although it is the latter that get more attention from the press and regulators.
 You can download the full report here (.docx – 2.54MB).
-It proposes a number of actions including better surveillance of medicine quality along the lines developed for tracking bad malaria drugs, and a radical expansion of the WHO’s medicine pre-qualification system.
-In addition, governments in the countries that make most low-cost drugs, notably India, must do more to ensure the quality of the drugs they export.

 A partial summary by the AMR Review team is available here.(pdf)